ashleynolan/dg-blog/src/templates/pages/blog/20160126-postcss-and-sass.md

 For those who’ve not heard of PostCSS until now, here’s a very quick analogy.

 Think of a preprocessor such as Sass like buying a house that is fully built.
-You know it’s features because it’s already fully formed – it’s rooms and features are already defined.
+You know its features because it’s already fully formed – its rooms and features are already defined.
 However, adding new rooms and features to that house can be difficult.

 On the other hand, PostCSS is like you have inherited a plot of land and a load of bricks.
 You can essentially create whatever you want, with whatever features you need.